Director

 Naritomo Ikeue Naritomo IkeueAfter graduating from Chiba University Faculty of Science, joined Applied Materials Japan Co., Ltd., a manufacturer of semiconductor manufacturing equipment.
 He joined UBIC (now FRONTEO), which was just established in 2003.

-Overseeing a wide range of sales and planning, including digital forensics business, discovery support business (support for disclosure of evidence in international lawsuits), and risk consulting business, and contributed greatly to the launch of FRONTEO's founding business.
+He oversaw a wide range of sales and planning for the digital forensics business, discovery support business (support for evidence disclosure in international litigation), and risk consulting business, and made a significant contribution to the launch of each of FRONTEO's founding businesses.

 Executive Officer

 Hiromi Kunieda Hiromi KuniedaAfter joining a semiconductor trading company, he worked at a tax accountant's office.
-In 2012, he joined UBIC (now FRONTEO).
-Since then, he has been engaged in accounting and finance work, and has been responsible for overseeing the accounting and finance aspects of subsidiaries not only in Japan, but also in the US, Korea, and Taiwan, supporting FRONTEO's global business development.
+Since joining UBIC (now FRONTEO) in 2012, he has been mainly engaged in accounting and finance.
+In overseas M&A, he played a central role in PMI and internal control construction for the investment destination, and later oversaw accounting and finance for subsidiaries in Japan, the United States, and Korea, making a major contribution to FRONTEO's global expansion.

-He will become head of the Accounting and Finance Division in 2021 and director of FRONTEO Korea and FRONTEO Taiwan in 2023.
+He will become head of the Accounting and Finance Division in 2021 and a director of FRONTEO Korea, Inc. in 2023.

 Strategic Advisor